K2 Base Camp & Concordia trek

 - Endemic local diseases.
 Discuss vaccinations with your doctor before departure.

 - Road traffic accident.
-The drive along the jeep track Skardu to Askole has sections with high degree of exposure.
+The drive along the jeep track Skardu to Askole and onto Jhola has sections with a high degree of exposure.

 - Flight accident on Islamabad – Skardu – Islamabad route.

 This trip visits a remote area.
 You are away from the usual emergency services and medical facilities.
 Evacuation for a serious injury requiring hospitalisation could take up to several days.
 This delay could impede your ensuing recovery.
 Helicopters are the usual means of evacuation.
 They are not always available or hindered by poor weather and flying conditions.

 Weather and conditions for K2 Base Camp

 K2 trek has a wide range of temperatures.
 This depends on the altitude, weather and time of day.
 In the mountains between 1,000m and 3,500m the nights will be cool around 5 Celsius.
 During the day temperatures can rise on a sunny day to 40 Celsius.
 Bring lots of water, sunhat and sunscreen.
 At higher altitudes temperatures range from about 20 Celsius to -10 Celsius.